MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Start-SPORestrictedAccessForSitesInsights.md

 ## SYNOPSIS

-This cmdlet enables administrator to trigger the build of a new Restricted Access Control insights report for the data from last 28 days.
+This cmdlet enables administrator to trigger the build of a new restricted access control insights report for the data from last 28 days.

 ## SYNTAX